Course Title: Mechanics and Thermodynamics

 Overview of Learning Activities

-- Completing assignments that require an integrated understanding of the subject matter;
+• completing written assignments consisting of numerical and other problems requiring an integrated understanding of the subject matter;

 Overview of Learning Resources